Types Of Love

 We often say that we “love” our best friends, but it’s usually meant in an entirely different way than we would love a romantic partner.
 Friend love can be called platonic love.
 It’s typically a love that means you have a strong bond with someone, they are important to you, and you are emotionally connected to them, but you usually do not have romantic feelings for them.

-Family love is often relaxed and comfortable, and many people consider it one of life's greatest joys.
+Family love is often relaxed and comfortable, and many people consider this type of love one of life's greatest joys.
 You may be more open with someone you feel familial love for because there is usually a deep trust there.
 Familial love can be frustrating at times because you may feel familial love toward someone but also have conflict with that person.

 Familial love is usually the first love we experience.
 If it is not experienced in a healthy way, it can affect how we give and receive love as we get older.